 On February 5, 2020, we entered into a securities purchase agreement with an investor, pursuant to which we issued a convertible promissory note to the investor in the principal amount of \$1,450,000 in exchange for cash proceeds of \$1,200,000. \$240,000 of the note's principal represents an original issue discount ("OID") and the remaining \$10,000 represents a credit for the investor's transaction expenses.
 We granted to the investor a security interest in our assets to secure repayment of the note.
 The principal amount of the note accrues interest at a rate of 8% per annum (with six months of interest guaranteed).
-Unless previously converted, the note will mature and become due and payable on August 5, 2020.
+Effective July 15, 2020, the Company entered into amendments to promissory notes under which the maturity of the notes was extended to September 30, 2020.
+Unless previously converted, the note will mature and become due and payable on September 30, 2020 (See Note 13 - Subsequent events).
 We will incur a 20% repayment charge in connection with any repayment of principal under the note.
 Subject to certain limitations, the outstanding principal amount of the note and interest thereon are convertible at the election of the investor into shares of our common stock at a conversion price equal to \$2.589.
-Advances under the note will be made in three tranches.
+Advances under the note were made in three tranches.
 Net proceeds of \$400,000 were received for the first, second and third tranches on February 5, 2020, March 5, 2020 and April 5, 2020, respectively.
-We issued to the investor five-year warrants to purchase 94,631 and 92,700 shares of our common stock at the closing of the first and second tranches, respectively, and issued warrants to purchase 92,700 shares at the closing of the third tranche.
+We issued to the investor five-year warrants to purchase 94,631, 92,700 and 92,700 shares of our common stock at the closing of the first, second and third tranches, respectively, and issued warrants to purchase 92,700 shares at the closing of the third tranche.
 The warrants are exercisable beginning on the sixth month anniversary of the issuance date at an exercise price equal \$2.992 per share.
-As additional consideration for the investment, we issued 46,875 shares of our common stock as inducement shares to the investor at the closing of the first tranche.
+As additional consideration for the investor at the closing of the first tranche.